Why Don’t My Legs Tan As Well?

-Are you finding it frustrating that you follow all the rules and tips for using a tanning bed, only for your legs to be lighter and less tanned than the rest of your body?
+Are you finding it frustrating that you follow all the rules and tips for using a tanning bed, only to have your legs come out lighter and less tanned than the rest of your body?

 If you have difficulty tanning your legs, keep reading to find out more about why your legs don’t tan as well, and how you can give your legs a bronzed, even tan.